"Black Jack's Book"

 Note on card says:

-"This ms. is called Black Jack.
-It appear to be a Pedigree of the Blennerhasset and Kerry families".
+"This MS is called Black Jack.
+It appears to be a Pedigree of the Blennerhassett and Kerry families.